 2) A travel tripod needs to be light enough to carry around all day

 As you'd expect, something's got to give.
 Travel tripods may not reach the same maximum height as regular tripods, they might not offer the same levels of stability and because they will typically use carbon fiber and a larger number of leg sections to achieve light weight and portability, they will typically cost more.

 And what one photographer considers the perfect compromise between size and stability could be very different to someone else's opinion.
 That's why the best travel tripod won't be the same for everyone, and why we'v covered an especially broad range of prices and sizes.

-Full size travel tripods reach more or less the same height as a regular tripod, but fold the legs up and around the tripod head to save space when you pack them away.
-Tripods with more leg sections will fold smaller but take a little longer to set up, and carbon fiber tripods cost more than regular aluminium tripods but are lighter to carry.
+Travel tripods come in all sorts of sizes, designs and prices.
+Full size travel tripods reach more or less the same height as a regular tripod, but fold the legs up and around the center column and tripod head to save space when you pack them away.
+Tripods with more leg sections will fold smaller but take a little longer to set up, and carbon fiber tripods cost more than regular aluminum tripods but are lighter to carry.

 Alternatively, you can get mini-tripods and table-top tripods that still support the camera (or a smartphone) and let you adjust the angle, but they're small enough and light enough to fit in a bag or a jacket pocket.
-You need to use these on a table or a wall, for example, but they still let you get shots that would be impossible otherwise.
+You need to use these on a table or a wall, for example, (or at ground level if the composition still works) but they still let you get shots that would be impossible otherwise.

 The best travel tripods in 2020